H3llKa1ser/B00t2R00t/Kubernetes Penetration Testing/Lateral Movement in Cluster.md

-### Kubernetes store  the token of the service account running a pod in /var/run/secrets/kubernetes.io/serviceaccount/token.
+### Kubernetes stores the token of the service account running a pod in /var/run/secrets/kubernetes.io/serviceaccount/token.

 ## Token type: JWT signed by the cluster